arpitbbhayani/articles/blogs/bayesian-average.md

 Almost every single website, app or platform on the internet has some sort of rating system in place.
 Whenever you purchase a product or use a service, you are asked to rate it on a scale, say 1 to 5.
 The platform then uses this data to generate a score and build a ranking system around it.
 The score is the measure of quality for each product or service.
-By surfacing quality content on top the platform tries surface the most quality content to their users and up their sales.
+By surfacing the most quality content on top of the list, platform tries to up their sales and ensure better engagement with their users.

 Coming up with an aggregated score is not an easy thing - we need to crunch a millions of ratings and then see that the score is, in fact, the true measure of quality.
 If it isn't then it would directly affect the business.
 Today we discuss how we should define this score in a rating based system; spoiler alert! the measure is called [Bayesian Average](https://en.wikipedia.org/wiki/Bayesian_average).